 What was this place called, he sometimes wondered.
 No one ever told him, and it never occurred to him to ask one of the Archons.
 It didn’t really matter, anyway.
 It was now the whole world to him.

-The only thing that bothered him, aside from the fact that the rice and vegetable meals that were provided on Wednesdays always tasted bland, were the dreams.
+The only thing that bothered him, aside from the fact that the rice and vegetable meals that were provided on Wednesdays always tasted over-salted, were the dreams.

 He dreamed of an old-fashioned ship that sailed through the sky and the feeling a man’s beard rub against his own while they kissed and of leading an army into battle down a mountain path while drunk on hate.
 He also dreamed of his own blood and the feeling of a cold, metallic wall against his back as he slumped against it.